hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-with-external-bot.md

 ![Base Url Setup](assets/integrating_external_bot_base_url.gif)

 Once that is done, we can add the specific path where we need to send the message to.
-It should be noted that the endpoint will recieve the message in a parameter called `Feedback_regex` because that is what the entity is called.
+It should be noted that the endpoint will recieve the message in a parameter called `feedback_regex` because that is what the entity is called.
 The external bot can then use this message and return a bot response in a `HSL` format.
 This `HSL` will then be sent back to the user who sent the message.

 ![Integrations](assets/integrating_external_bot_integration.gif)